 Suzy Brain England OBE, Chair of the Board & Council of Governors and Hazel Brand, Lead Governor

-Whilst the Covid-19 pandemic of the last few months have been challenging for the NHS, here in Doncaster and Bassetlaw we have been uplifted by an inspiring community spirit and an apparent thirst from residents to help their local hospitals.
+Last year, the Covid-19 pandemic was extremely challenging for the NHS.
+Here in Doncaster and Bassetlaw we were uplifted by an inspiring community spirit and an apparent thirst from residents to help their local hospitals.